 Repeat this for a few sessions until your cat feels comfortable with this procedure.
 Remember to keep praising your cat and keep an upbeat attitude.

-When your cat is used to having the flavoured gauze in his or her mouth, move on to a soft, small child’s toothbrush or a thimble brush.
+When your cat is used to having the flavoured gauze in their mouth, move on to a soft, small child’s toothbrush or a thimble brush.

-Start by allowing him or her to lick something tasty off the brush or pad to get them used to the consistency – especially the bristles on the brush.
+Start by allowing them to lick something tasty off the brush to get them used to the consistency – especially the bristles on the brush.

 Choose the right toothpaste